|

 Then, once a year, the Scout Troop would drive to the summer camp location where the Troop was going to stay for a whole week.
 Once we arrive at the Scout Campgound, we would check in with the headquarters to find what campsite we had been assigned to camp in, drive to that campsite and find the Scout Campsite already has wall tents set up.
 However, these tents were often set up on wood decks.

-As told by Tommy Micheal, "Recalling that moment upon arriving and seeing that the tents were already set up with wood floors, methought, This is the Life.
-Yes, those summer camp experiences in the Scouts during my teenage years are some of the greatest memories of my life.
-However, I also recall how those seven days were just never long enough and the troop was soon packing out to return home."
+As told by Tommy Michel, "Recalling that moment upon arriving and seeing that the tents were already set up with wood floors, methought, This is the Life.
+Yes, those summer camp experiences in the Scouts during my early teenage years are some of the greatest memories of my life.
+However, I also recall how those seven days of summer camp were just never long enough and the troop was soon packing out to return home."

 (b4back-walltent) Boy Scout Wall Tent (circa 1960s)